markorr321/intune-conditional-access-enrollment-exclusions/README.md

 - “**Access work or school – Needs attention**” in Settings
 - Devices stuck in non-compliant or partially enrolled states

-This repo documents a pattern that improves reliability for hybrid-joined Windows devices while **maintaining** a strong security posture.
+This repo documents a pattern that improves reliability for hybrid-joined Windows devices—specifically **Hybrid AD Joined Autopilot** enrollments—while **maintaining** a strong security posture.

 ---